xmlking/macbooksetup/README.md

 ---

-## Self Service Installations
+## Apps Installation

-If not already installed on your Macbook, you can install the following apps via **jamf** Self-Service App:
+abased on you needed install following software

-> **jamf** Self-Service App is used by Enterprises to let developers install software on managed MacBooks

 - Microsoft Office
 - Chrome
 - Xcode
+- IntelliJ

 `Xcode/ Xcode Command Line Tools` is requred even if you don't use xcode, for `NodeJS`, `GoLang` etc to work.